-U.S. capacity to deliver such investment is hamstrung by the lack of a dedicated structure for designing and coordinating such assistance - and by gaps in its existing set of tools.
-This has made it challenging for the U.S. to deliver efficiently and effectively on its high-profile energy investment commitments, including PGI.
-The most salient obstacles include:
+U.S. capacity to deliver such investment is hamstrung by the lack of a dedicated structure for designing and coordinating such assistance-and by gaps in its existing set of tools.
+This has made it challenging for the U.S. to deliver efficiently and effectively on its high-profile energy investment commitments, including the Partnership for Global Infrastructure and Investment (PGI).
+Key obstacles include:

 1. Diffusion of tools across the interagency limits effectiveness.
 The U.S. has powerful ways to support energy security, but they are spread across at least nine different agencies.
-(See Section F for a summary of relevant tools).
-Exercising them in an efficient and effective way without a dedicated structure for coordination is a chronic challenge because: [1] each implementing agency has its own mandate, authorities, and strategic priorities; [2] few incentives exist for collaboration; and [3] fragmentation complicates engagement with public and private partners.
+(See Section F).
+Exercising them efficiently and effectively without a dedicated coordination structure is a chronic challenge because: [1] each implementing agency has its own mandate, authorities, and strategic priorities; [2] few incentives exist for collaboration; and [3] fragmentation complicates engagement with public and private partners.